 As Daniel Kahneman explains in his famous book Thinking, Fast and Slow, humans operate using two systems of thinking:

+System 1: The brain’s fast, automatic, and intuitive approach.
 System 2: The mind’s slower, more deliberate, and analytical mode, where reason dominates.

 While both systems work in harmony, System 1 is responsible for quick impressions and decisions, often driven by emotion, and has little to do with logic or thoroughness.